4 Things I've Learned From Two Weeks Of Blood Glucose Monitoring

 Why you should consider this pain free procedure if you are serious about your health.

-Blood glucose monitoring helps to lower anxiety and high blood pressure
+Blood glucose monitoring helps to reduce risk of developing high blood pressure

 3. Proper nutrition can make or break a long exercise.
-Below is a graph of the day with a two hour indoor cycling session from 8:15 to 10:15 am.
+Here is what happened during one of my cycling sessions on a stationary bike.
 I had a substantial breakfast with oats at 7:30 and glucose responded nicely with 7.0 level.
-Started exercising at 8:15 and by 9:00 glucose was heavily depleted (red 3.4 box).
-I started to consume energy drink every 30min for the rest of the exercise and as you can see the glucose recovered to a level sufficient to complete the training 4.9).
+Started exercising at 8:15 and by 9:00 glucose was heavily depleted (3.4).
+I started to consume energy drink every 30min for the rest of the exercise and the glucose recovered to a level sufficient to complete the training (4.9).
 It felt that my energy stayed at a good level during the exercise.
-You could see also that a properly balanced recovery meal at 10:30 raised glucose to a reasonable 5.7 level but it was well below the upper limit.
+Also a properly balanced recovery meal at 10:30 raised glucose to a reasonable 5.7 level but it was well below the upper limit.

-4. Fasting during high energy days is BAD.
-Below is a graph of the hectic day which involved long morning travel to a downhill skiing location.
-Two snacks at 6:30 and 9:00 on the way.
-Started skiing at 12 and was totally exhausted without food by 5pm.
+4. Fasting during high energy spend days is BAD.
+One day I took a hectic and long morning travel to a downhill skiing location.
+Consumed two snacks at 6:30 and 9:00 during the travel.
+Started skiing at 12pm and was totally exhausted without food by 5pm.
 Had just one small bread roll at 5pm and glucose went through the roof (above 10).
 I guess the body had been totally confused with what was going on.
 Interestingly, a substantial dinner at 7pm produced a reasonable glucose response of 7.2.